danielkoenig1/2021-ws_do_dk/coursework.md

 ## Content

- 1. Organizational culture
+ 1. organizational culture
  2. How is culture created?
  3. Importance of culture
  4. What are the types?
- 5. Examples for organizational cultures
+ 5. Examples for organizational culture
       * Netflix
       * Google